 NAME:

 ADDRESS:

 TELEPHONE NUMBER(S):

 HOUSING DEVELOPMENT:

-NAME OF ASSET MANAGER (If Kno own):
+NAME OF ASSET MANAGER (If Known): :

-Statement Of Formal G Frievance Hearing Request
+Statement Of Formal Griev ance Hearing Request

-assion we had on, regarding

-ctory, and I therefore request a formal grievance ority of Baltimore City (HABC) grievance policy
+I have received the summary of the discussio my grievance concerning:

+Your decision in this matter is not satisfactory hearing in accordance the Housing Authority and procedures. -

 Action Or Relief You Are Requesting

-I am requesting the following action n or relief:
+I am requesting the following action or relief:

-I understand that I can bring docume will be helpful to me at the formal grie ents, witnesses and other persons that I think evance hearing.
-I also understand that I have a live to the formal grievance hearing at my own
+I understand that I can bring documents, will be helpful to me at the formal grievand right to bring a lawyer or representative to expense. ce hearing.
+I also understand that I have a

-NOTICE •

-If you are a person with a disabilit of this document, you have the ty and are unable to comply with the contents right to ask HABC to make a reasonable se such a request, please contact your Asset
+of this document, you have the righ nd are unable to comply with the contents at to ask HABC to make a reasonable ich a request, please contact your Asset Relay at 410-547-9247.

 Resident's Signature: Date:

-Asset Management t Staff Name and Signature
+Asset Management Stat ff Name and Signature

-Received by:
+Received by: -

-Signature: Date:
+Signature: